The increased use of internet-connected Android devices means that applying over-the-air (OTA) firmware updates has become more important than ever.

 The client application can be programmed to allow user interaction or not, and it must be able to communicate with the update server to properly determine the version of the update to download.
 If the device determines that the version is correct, then it accepts the download.

-It also has to perform the verification of firmware update over the air before installing it.
+It also has to perform the verification of firmware updates over-the-air before installing it.
 The client app must check everything again — version number, signature, etc. This is done before the installation, not after, to reduce failures.

 Depending on how your client is configured, you can run Android auto OTA updates or require user interaction (manual updates).